DO YOU NEED INTERPRETATION SERVICES?

-In accordance with federal, state and local law, CHA will make reasonable efforts to provide language assistance to ensure meaningful access for Limited English Proficiency (LEP) persons to CHA's programs and activities.
+In accordance with federal, state and local law, CHA will make reasonable efforts to provide language assistance to ensure meaningful access to CHA's programs and activities, for Limited English Proficiency (LEP) persons.

-Per HUD, a LEP individual is someone who as a result of national origin, does not speak English as their primary language and who have limited ability to speak, read, write or understand English.
+Per HUD, a LEP individual is someone who does not speak English as their primary language, by virtue of their national origin, and who have limited ability to speak, read, write or understand English.

-CHA will provide meaningful language access through free language assistance while not imposing undue financial burden to the agency.
+CHA will provide meaningful language access through free language assistance while minimizing undue financial burden to the agency.
 To comply with these guidelines, CHA will:

 - Provide LEP services based on a four-factor analysis